Price

 67 miles | 107km | 4704 ft | 1434 m

-With the ever present smell of lavender we will leave Sault and cycle through the delightful lavender fields of Provence.
+We will leave Sault and cycle through the delightful lavender fields of Provence.

 Day 13: Moustiers-St-Marie to Castellane